 If you need to break your lease for some reason, be sure to tell your landlord as soon as possible so he or she can make any necessary arrangements.
 Some landlords will be more flexible than others.
 You may want to help the landlord find a new tenant, offer to pay to have the apartment professionally cleaned, or anything else that will ease the transition as you move out.

 Sorting out the legal details of your lease agreement and making sure your interests are covered before signing is a smart approach, since you are signing a legal contract when you agree to a lease.
 Sometimes it helps to get feedback from a legal professional.
-Get a free evaluation from a real estate attorney today.
+Find an experienced landlord-tenant law attorney near you.